 Place the search component where users expect to find it.
 There is no correct way where to place the search component.
 Normally the user might expect a search field to be placed in the upper right corner, however, depending on the page and its context the placement can differ.

-2. The decorative way - The search icon is placed to the left in the input field and is not functional, just decorative.
+The search icon is placed to the left in the input field and is not functional, just decorative.
 Meaning the search icon is not there to be interactive.
-This can for example be used when the search field is accompanied with auto complete.

 Although the user can press enter/ search from the keyboard on both mobile and desktop, the functionality of being able to search by pressing the search button should still be included if using the field with an interactive button.
 Rather let the potential accompanied functionality of the search field decide whether you need the search field with a decorative icon or an interactive button.